Septem151/project-xeric/README.md

 ## Support the Project

-If you enjoy using this plugin and would like to support us financially, please consider sending donations to [$Septem150 on Cash App](https://cash.app/$Septem150), or [Septem on Ko-Fi](https://Ko-fi.com/Septem).
+If you enjoy using this plugin and would like to support us financially, please consider sending donations to [Septem on Ko-Fi](https://Ko-fi.com/Septem) (all proceeds go to Septem directly).
 Anything is appreciated, as running a server is not free!
 The project costs ~$12 annually and $5 monthly to keep the servers running.